openstack/nova-specs/specs/liberty/approved/add-locking-information-in-server-get-response.rst

 Proposed change
 ===============

-Add new 'locked_by' attribute in server GET APIs (Show and List Detail) Response which will provide instance lock information.
+Add new attribute 'locked' in server detail response which will provide instance lock information.

-Returned value by 'locked_by' attribute will be-
+Returned value by 'locked' attribute will be-

-* 'admin' - If instance is locked by admin.
+* True - If instance is locked.
-* 'owner' - If instance is locked by owner.
+* False - If instance is not locked.

-* null - If instance is not locked.
+When user will query about instance details (List Detail or Show), 'locked' information will be returned in response.

-When user will query about instance details (List Detail or Show), 'locked_by' information will be returned in response.
+NOTE- To show locking information in details, it will be good to add that as separate resource.
+Something - servers/server_id/lock.
+From this user can get detailed information about lock for example- locked_by, lock reason, time stamp etc.

-If 'locked_by' is null then it means instance is not locked.
+But as liberty spec deadline is passed, we can add that in M release.

 Alternatives
 ------------